kody-black/blog/content/about/index.en.md

 SharingLinks : false
 ---

-Hello, I am Kody, currently a postgraduate student in the Cybersecurity program at Shanghai Jiao Tong University.
+Hello, I am Kody, currently a postgraduate student in Cyber Science and Engineering, Shanghai Jiao Tong University.

 Welcome to my blog!
 Feel free to contact me if necessary.